kyma-project/istio/docs/user/01-20-istio-custom-resource.md

 ## Specification

 This table lists all the possible parameters of the given resource together with their descriptions:

-Applying this CR triggers the installation of Istio, and deleting it triggers the uninstallation of Istio.

 <!-- TABLE-START -->
 ### Istio.operator.kyma-project.io/v1alpha2